 What To Feed Wild Birds

-Each species of bird has different seed preferences, so the type of seed offered can be customized to attract specific birds:
+Each species (see 15 Most Common Wild Birds) of bird has different seed preferences, so the type of seed offered can be customized to attract specific birds:

 Cracked corn – cardinals, doves, grosbeaks, sparrows

 Black Oil Sunflower or Sunflower – many birds